About route filtering

 You can configure both import and export filters for a direct link.

 You can apply multiple filters of either direction to a direct link.
-You must first create the filters, then order them within the import or export route filter list.
-The decision to permit or deny a given route is determined by the first matching filter in the filter list.
+First create the filters, then order them within the import or export route filter list.
+The decision to permit or deny a route is determined by the first matching filter in the filter list.
 If no filter is matched, the default filter of the direction is applied.

 Route filter configurations do not act as a firewall.
 Route filters affect only the subnets that are learned by the on-premises network.
 Route filters don't affect the addresses within the subnet after it's learned.

 Route filters include a prefix (an address and mask length), an optional minimum matching length (GE, greater than or equal to), and a maximum matching length (LE, less than or equal to).
-Combined, these values comprise the prefix match specifications of the route filter and determine if the filter will apply to a given route.
+Combined, these values comprise the prefix match specifications of the route filter and determine whether the filter applies to a given route.